 A: Yes.
 Certain medications can be obtained from the pharmacy without a prescription from the provider.
 Refer to the pharmacy page for information on OTC self-care procedures.

 Q: Can my prescriptions written by an outside (civilian) provider be filled at Eisenhower Army Medical Center?

 A: Yes.
 NEW PRESCRIPTIONS FROM OUTSIDE THE MILITARY HEALTH CARE SYSTEM (Civilian Prescriptions):

 Patients with a new prescription generated by civilian providers should check on the availability of the medication at the concierge desk or with the pharmacy staff prior to taking a ticket.
 An alternative is to check the on-line formulary.
-If the medication is available please take a number and have a seat in the pharmacy waiting area.
-The ticket will indicate your number -- please wait for your number to be called by overhead announcement and number display.
-Please have your military I.D. card available when your number is called.
+If the medication is available you may take a number or drop-off the prescriptions.
+If your healthcare provider sent the prescriptions via the electronic prescriptions system, please share this information with the pharmacy concierge or pharmacy staff for faster service.

 Q: Can I call in my refills?